-11 Due to the uncertainty regarding which payload was which, the public Space Track catalog has not identified which satellite was which.
-They are still labeled Payload A, Payload B, and Payload C.
+the Chinese Academy of Space Technology (CAST), and likely carried a robotic arm being developed to support China's space station program, perhaps similar to the Canadian robotic arm used on the International Space Station.8 SJ-15 was built by the SAST after eight years of development, and was reportedly an optical space tracking satellite similar to the U.S. Air Force's Space-Based Surveillance System (SBSS)9 satellite.
+CX-3 was built by the Chinese Academy of Sciences, and was likely a small store-and-forward communications satellite that was the most recent in a series of such satellites.10 Once on orbit, the three satellites were cataloged as Payload A, Payload B, and Payload C by the U.S. military.11 More than a year later, in October 2014, an internet code repository was discovered that supported earlier claims that the three satellites were engaged in capture and surveillance activities.
+Payload A was known internally to the Chinese program as Tansuo-4, corresponding to the public designation SY-7, and was designed with a teleoperated robotic arm that interacted with the separating subsatellite, as shown at the lower left of Figure 1 below.
+Payload B was known internally as Tansuo-3, corresponding to the public designation CX-3, and was designed to provide optical surveillance of space objects in geostationary and low Earth orbits.
+Payload C was known internally as Tansuo-5, corresponding to the SJ-15, and was designed to maneuver and conduct proximity operations with other space objects.
 In August 2013, the SJ-15 initiated a series of maneuvers to alter its orbit and bring it close to two other satellites.
 On August 9, the SJ-15 altered its altitude by a few tens of kilometers, which meant it passed above the CX-3 at a distance of a few kilometers before returning largely to its original orbit.
-On August 16, the SJ-15 altered its altitude by more than 100 km and its inclination by 0.3 degrees, which eventually led to a close approach of Shi Jian 7 (SJ-7), a Chinese satellite launched in 2005 (2005-024A, 28737), to within a few kilometers.13 Anonymous U.S. officials claimed that the rendezvous was part of a "covert anti-satellite weapons development program," and that one of the satellites "grabbed" another,14 although there's no way to confirm a physical docking from the publicly available tracking data and the satellite with the arm, SY-7, was not involved in this particular RPO.
+On August 16, the SJ-15 altered its altitude by more than 100 km and its inclination by 0.3 degrees, which eventually led to a close approach of Shi Jian 7 (SJ-7), a Chinese satellite launched in 2005 (2005-024A, 28737), to within a few kilometers.
+Anonymous U.S. officials claimed that the rendezvous was part of a "covert anti-satellite weapons development program," and that one of the satellites "grabbed" another, although there's no way to confirm a physical docking 附图 1: 2013 年前三季度公司小卫星产品发射交付概览